The basic difference differentiating robots from humans is the natural bodily actions and

 “MaRTy can tell us how the built environment modifies the amount of heat that hits the body, but

-MaRTy doesn’t know what happens inside the body,”
+MaRTy doesn’t know what happens inside the body,” said Middel, who studies urban climate and

 how urban environments influence weather hazards. “ MaRTy measures the environment, and